alb-car/dh-posts-resources/nifi-tutorial-gtfs/nifi-tutorial-gtfs.md

 #### SCHEDULING

-In the ***SCHEDULING*** tab, insert ***1 day*** under *Run Schedule*.
-The processor would execute once every 24 hours, starting from the moment we will decide to run it.
+In the ***SCHEDULING*** tab, insert `1 day` under *Run Schedule*.
+The processor will execute once every 24 hours, starting from the moment we decide to run it.
 Once the flow is complete and its execution finished, we will stop all processors, so we will not actually let it execute daily.

 <img align="right" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-tutorial-gtfs/images/t_1_scheduling.png">

-**It is however important to set it to 1 day**: root processors are responsible for providing data to the flow, and with the default value, *0 sec*, NiFi would attempt to execute this processor as many times as possible.
+**It is important to change the default value**: root processors are responsible for providing data to the flow, and with the default value, `0 sec`, NiFi would attempt to repeat the processor's operation as much as possible.
 While it wouldn't cause any damage with this tutorial, **imagine if the first processor were to query a pay-per-use API: forgetting to set this value properly may cause thousands of useless queries, in just a few seconds, that give the same result but cost a lot of money**.

-*0 sec* on any non-root processor simply means that the processor should execute as soon as upstream data is available, so we only need to worry about this property for the first processor.
+`0 sec` on any non-root processor simply means that the processor should execute as soon as upstream data is available, so we only need to worry about this setting for the first processor.

 #### PROPERTIES